bounswe/bounswe2016group5/README.md

 # bounswe2016group5
 Welcome to group 5.
 This is CmpE 352/451 project repository.
-We don't have any project yet.
-For now, you can take a look at our [wiki](https://github.com/bounswe/bounswe2016group5/wiki).
+You can take a look at our [wiki](https://github.com/bounswe/bounswe2016group5/wiki).

+We are working on a project named "An exploratory learning platform".

+[Here](https://github.com/bounswe/bounswe2016group5/wiki/Project-Description) is the project description.

 # Group Members